ma-ha/rest-web-ui/html/modules/pong-table/README.md

 Remark: The rowId must not be in the cols array, it must only be in the result of the service call.

 **IMPORTANT WARNING:** For editable cells, please test the configuration carefully!
-If you detect POST requests with "redirect" (HHTP status 301), nothing will be saved!!
+I.e. if you detect POST requests with "redirect" (HTTP status 301), nothing will be saved!!
 You need to configure the URL correctly!

 ## Columns
 ### Cell Types